 These challenges need to be met for industrial filtration to continue being efficient.
 Not only does the type of application need to be considered – i.e the viscosity or size and concentration of particles (if it’s a more solid application) - but also the design of the filtration machine.
 Common, simple processes such as using bag filters are costly and wasteful from an environmental perspective, with the frequent need to replace the bags hampering production processes.

 Due to this rapid expansion, there is now a greater emphasis being placed on the need for industrial machinery to meet the stringent standards set by organizations such as the HACCP, HAZOP, and the FDA.

 These challenges show not only the importance of industrial filtration, but the overwhelming need for manufacturers to include filters within, or to optimize, their processing lines to ensure their business can continue to meet a rapidly changing market.

 Products such as chocolate and oil are popular applications in the food and beverage industry, which require the final output to be of the highest hygiene and quality standards, so they are fit for consumption.

 The Self-Cleaning Russell Eco Filter® is specifically designed to adapt to these trends and address each of the challenges faced by the industrial filtration market.
-The innovative design of Russell Finex’s self-cleaning filters means that they are already built to specifically suit the rigorous regulations expected by various health and safety organizations, with filter elements also available in a variety of different apertures depending on your specific requirements, removing the need for bag filters entirely and so reducing environmental waste.
+The innovative design of Russell Finex’s oil means that they are already built to specifically suit the rigorous regulations expected by various health and safety organizations, with filter elements also available in a available in a variety of different apertures depending on your specific requirements, removing the need for bag filters entirely and so reducing environmental waste.